Institute for Bioanalysis

 The IBICO

-The Institute for Bioanalytics (IBICO) at Coburg University of Applied Sciences combines excellent expertise in various fields of research.
+The Institute for Bioanalysis (IBICO) at Coburg University of Applied Sciences combines excellent expertise in various fields of research.
 The close cooperation of seven professorships creates a dynamic synergy that makes IBICO an outstanding partner for industrial contract work and joint applications for third-party funding.
 With interdisciplinary know-how and a broad spectrum of analytical methods, the IBICO covers applications in the fields of One Health, ecotoxicology, theranostics and personalized medicine.
-The close integration of the specialist fields of biology, chemistry, bioanalytics and bioinformatics enables holistic and innovative approaches to solutions.
+The close integration of the specialist fields of biology, chemistry, bioanalysis and bioinformatics enables holistic and innovative approaches to solutions.

 Research areas by working group: